 - Amazing Technicolor Wildlife: A blue elephant, a pink giraffe, and a green kangaroo.
-Possibly justified that they are children's imaginary friends and they created them with those colors.
+Justified since they are children's Imaginary Friends and they created them with those colors.

 - An Aesop: Each episode ends with one.

 - Animal Gender-Bender: Despite Bongo being a male kangaroo, he has a pouch.
 Justified due to Matt's age, he doesn't know the difference between male and female kangaroos and believes all of them have pouches.

 - Expressive Ears: Golias's ears act as hands.